siddharthkoli/gh-skyline/README.md

 gh skyline --debug
 ```

 By default, the CLI will create a `{username}-{year}-github-skyline.stl` file in your current directory.
-You can specify a different file name using the `--output` flag.
+You can specify a different filename using the `--output` flag.

 ```bash
 gh skyline --output my-skyline.stl